ameer50/stylistic_transfer/README.md

 My expansion of this work is primarily rooted in quantitative research I performed.
 I analyzed how many epochs was optimal in terms of achieving an ideal painting with preserved style elements and crisp content elements.
 I also played around with the weights and chose to implement a max pooling algorithm for the process.

-Additional experimentation I performed included feeding in rotated images to the algorithm to observe changes in final painting outputs.
+Additional experimentation I performed included feeding in rotated images to the algorithm to observe changes in final painting outputs and observing differences in the resolution of images.

-***Changes to 'Improved.py' File***

-[Add the changes here]
+Credit is due to the model that I adapted my work from (listed above).
+That being said, the theories behind this particular art generation including the VGG model, content and style weights, and benefits of CNN implementation are fully understood by me.